If you're a dairy farmer, sharemilker, dairy farm manager, or dairy farm operator you need to understand and meet your legal requirements.

 - other people and organisations who have an interest in supporting dairy farmers in the production and harvesting of milk.

 Learn about the legal requirements for farm dairies:

-Under the APA, all farm dairy operators must operate under an MPI-registered risk management programme (RMP).
+Under the Animal Products Act, all farm dairy operators must operate under an MPI-registered RMP.
 The RMP must be verified by an agency recognised by MPI, and the farm dairy must be audited by a farm dairy assessor.

 Find out more about developing and registering an RMP or using a template RMP:

 In most cases, the dairy company you supply milk to is registered as the farm dairy RMP operator.
 To make sure you meet minimum food safety requirements, they issue you with: